cloudfoundry/diego-release/CONTRIBUTING.md

         CREATE USER 'diego'@'localhost' IDENTIFIED BY 'diego_password';
         GRANT ALL PRIVILEGES ON `diego\_%`.* TO 'diego'@'localhost';

-8. Install Postgres
+8. Install Postgres:

         brew install postgresql

+   By default, brew installs Postgres to use `/usr/local/var/postgres` as its data directory, and the instructions below assume that.

-9. Create a self-signed certificate as described here: https://www.postgresql.org/docs/9.1/static/ssl-tcp.html#SSL-CERTIFICATE-CREATION
+9. Create a self-signed certificate as described in the [PostgreSQL documentation](https://www.postgresql.org/docs/9.4/static/ssl-tcp.html#SSL-CERTIFICATE-CREATION).
+   Save the certificate and key to a local directory of your choosing.

-10. Edit your postgres.conf file to set `ssl = on` and the reference the location of the keypair you just created.
+10. Edit the `/usr/local/var/postgres/postgres.conf` file to set `ssl = on` and to refer to the certificate and key created above.
 For example:

         ssl = on
         ssl_cert_file = '/path/to/server.crt'
         ssl_key_file = '/path/to/server.key'
         # Other SSL params can be left commented out

-11. Start postgres as a daemon.
-Fill in the path values below with the location of postgres and the desired location of the logs.
+11. Run postgres in daemon mode:

-        pg_ctl -D /path/to/postgres -l /path/to/var/postgres/server.log start
+        pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start

-12. Create the diego database
+12. Create the diego database:

         createdb diego